 Tips Paid Reports: To see how much was paid out for tips to each server by day, create a Sales by Rep Detail report, filtered for the Tips Paid Out item as shown earlier.
 To create the same report, but with totals only, create a Sales by Rep Summary report, filtered for the Tips Paid Out item.

-Of course, there are many different ways to use QuickBooks, and every restaurant has it’s own “flavor”.
+Of course, there are many different ways to use QuickBooks for restaurants, and every restaurant has it’s own “flavor”.
 We are providing you with an overview as a starting point.
 If you have any other tips that you have used for YOUR restaurant, let us know!